byf-NaiHe/Sentiment-Analysis-on-Movie-Reviews/README.md

 - Kaggle for hosting the competition and providing the dataset.
 - The authors of the Rotten Tomatoes dataset and sentiment treebank.
 - The open-source community for providing libraries like PyTorch, TensorFlow, and Hugging Face Transformers.
+- I extend my gratitude to other team members for their contributions: Jiaqi Han, Yiyang Zhang, Jian Ding, Sirun Li, and Ziyu Geng.
+Their dedication and their delicate contributions were instrumental in the success of this project..
 ---

 Happy coding! 🎬🍿